hmc-sysadmin/labs/logs_backups.md

 In this lab, we'll explore ways of storing and investigating the past behavior of our systems.

-## Logging
+## Background: Logging

-Many logging servers use syslog, and since almost all machines use it, it is easy to to sync the logging of multiple devices.
-Once a syslog server is set up, devices can send their log messages over the network to the server rather than recording them in a local file or displaying them.
+Many logging servers use a service called syslog.
+Because almost all machines use it, it is easy to sync the logs of multiple machines.
+Once a syslog server is set up, machines can send their log messages over the network to the server rather than recording them in a local file or displaying them.
 Doing this creates a central logging server that becomes a repository for log messages.